robertdebock/presentations/cloud-native.md

 # Required tools

 1. Some version control system.
-2. A API to a hyper visor or cloud provider.
+2. An API to a hyper visor or cloud provider.
 3. Knowledge and time.

 ---